-In 2019, the University of Toronto was ranked #1 in Canada for Medicine in the QS Rankings.
-We were also ranked in the world’s top three universities for Clinical Medicine in the 2018 National Taiwan University Rankings.
-And in November, our Faculty of Medicine was named among the world’s top four medical schools by the 2020 U.S. News & World Report.
+In 2021, the University of Toronto was ranked #1 in Canada for Medicine in the QS Rankings.
+We were also ranked in the world’s top three universities for Clinical Medicine in the 2020 National Taiwan University Rankings.
+And in November 2020, our Temerty Faculty of Medicine was named among the world’s top four medical schools by the 2020 U.S. News & World Report.

-Please take a moment to review our admissions requirements and special application streams outlined below.
-A series of video chats are available to watch on our facebook pages to help with the admissions process.
+Please take a moment to review our admissions requirements and application programs outlined below.
 You are also welcome to contact our admissions team directly with any questions.

 |APPLICANT TYPE||INTERNATIONAL UNDERGRADUATE||INTERNATIONAL GRADUATE|

 Completion of a non-medical bachelor's degree equivalent to a four-year bachelor’s degree in Canada with World Education Services (WES) transcript assessment

 No WES Assessment required for applicants who completed their studies in the US.